lsst-dm/dmtn-020/index.rst

    CV
       Cost Variance.
 Defined as :term:`BCWP`\-:term:`ACWP`.

+   Cycle
+      The time period over which detailed, short-term plans are defined and executed.
+Normally, cycles run for six months, and culminate in a new release of the LSST Software Stack, however this need not always be the case.

    eCAM
       The `eCAM Notebook`_, a tool which reports information from the :term:`PMCS`.
 It provides a convenient view of the current status of the